EthanWickenkamp/WinAudioLEDReact/ReadMe.md

 main.cpp starts the window but the application is made in MainWindow

+## Frequency analysis

+FFT can be optimized for our goals with different parameters.

+48000 kHz sample rate from laptop and browser
+44100 kHz is more common

+Capture feed a period of 480 frames out of signal framesReady , this is every 10ms at 48000 kHz

+The Processor receives a fifo of the frames from slot onFrames

+Then we take _N samples in processor to perform fft on

+Then _hop the number of frames 25%, 50%, 75% of _N to move onto next but maintain temporal resolution

+A window is applied to each section of samples to converge frequencies to 0 at borders, removes false reads at edges

 ### AudioCapture
 Set up miniaudio loopback device and emit audio frames